capa46/project/index.md

 ![Screenshot 2024-05-18 170804](https://github.com/capa46/project/assets/170355893/e26bba28-7f13-4353-a74d-fbd37e3c218c)

 - _Step 5_

-  Since the triple's structure proposed by ChatGPT, we want to use and therefore need to substitute the wrong IRIs with the correct ones.
+Since the triple's structure proposed by ChatGPT is correct, we want to use it and therefore need to substitute the wrong IRIs with the correct ones.
 That is why we opt for retrieving the IRI of the Istituto di Belle Arti of Vercelli in the ArCo ontology, assuming that it exists.
 We focus our query on the cultural properties located in Vercelli and authored by both Michelangelo and Halm Peter Von by using the keyword UNION:

 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>
 PREFIX arco: <https://w3id.org/arco/ontology/arco/>